Protocentral/Pulse/README.md

  a.
 Download the necessary files & directories or clone to your desktop from GitHub.

  b.
-Unzipping the archive should make a folder by name AFE4400 Oximeter Shield that contains the visualization code.
+Unzipping the archive should make a folder by name Pulse that contains the visualization code.

  c.
 Locate the Processing sketchbook directory on your computer.
 This should have been created automatically when you installed processing.
 Depending on your operating system, the path will be as follows: